hyaliyun/Google-Docs/website/learn/global_objects/object/freeze/index.md

 ## Description

 Freezing an object is equivalent to [preventing extensions](/Web/JavaScript/Reference/Global_Objects/Object/preventExtensions) and then changing all existing [properties' descriptors'](/Web/JavaScript/Reference/Global_Objects/Object/defineProperty#description) `configurable` to `false` — and for data properties, `writable` to `false` as well.
 Nothing can be added to or removed from the properties set of a frozen object.
-Any attempt to do so will fail, either silently or by throwing a {{jsxref("TypeError")}} exception (most commonly, but not exclusively, when in {{jsxref("Strict_mode", "strict mode", "", 1)}}).
+Any attempt to do so will fail, either silently or by throwing a  exception (most commonly, but not exclusively, when in {{jsxref("Strict_mode", "strict mode", "", 1)}}).

 For data properties of a frozen object, their values cannot be changed since the `writable` and `configurable` attributes are set to `false`.
 Accessor properties (getters and setters) work the same — the property value returned by the getter may still change, and the setter can still be called without throwing errors when setting the property.
 Note that values